 The bed is often overlooked when it comes to getting a good (or bad) night’s sleep, yet it plays a crucial role.
 Instead of waking up refreshed, energised and ready to face the world, sleeping on a mattress that is past its best is likely to give you a disturbed night and a stiff neck or back in the morning.
 Due to wear and tear, after 7 years it may not be giving you the support or comfort you need for a replenishing night’s sleep.

-Memory foam mattresses can relieve body stresses, muscle pains and aches, and the Sleep Council says that we gain an average of 42 extra minutes of sleep when we swap an old mattress for a new one.
+Memory foam mattresses can relieve body stresses, muscle pains and aches, and The Sleep Council says that we gain an average of 42 extra minutes of sleep when we swap an old mattress for a new one.
 Your pillow will also effect the quality of your sleep; it also needs to tuck into the neck and shoulder area to effectively support your head.
 If your sleep is suffering, it’s worth checking if your mattress is to blame.
-And if you need a new one, the NBF (The National Bed Federation) has lots of advice on how to buy a new one.
+And if you’d like to find out if you need a new one, you can put your bed through an MOT with Bed Advice UK.
+In addition the NBF (The National Bed Federation) has lots of advice on how to buy a new one.

 3 Consider Colour